The ads above are Google-sponsored.

-3. With the regulator mounted to the motorcycle, plugged in, no jumper in the plug obviously, & metal can still off:
+3. With the regulator mounted to the motorcycle, plugged in, & metal can cover still off:

 Reset the voltage regulating point, as described, with the bendable clapper tab.
-Remember: a SMALL adjustment makes a big difference, & the battery MUST be in good condition & FULLY charged, & the rpm raised enough, long enough, to ensure the battery is reaching the full charge point after starting the engine ....this will take only a minute or so with a previously fully charged battery.
+A VERY SMALL adjustment makes a big difference, & the battery MUST be in good condition & FULLY charged, & the rpm raised enough, long enough, to ensure the battery is reaching the full charge point after starting the engine ....this will take only a minute or so with a previously fully charged battery.
 If things look OK, you can stop here if you want to.
 Otherwise, proceed:

-8. Connect a thousand ohm resistor ...1/2 watt size or larger, from that unsoldered choke wire, to an accurate voltmeter (+).
-The voltmeter (-) & the other end of that resistor, should be connected to D-.
+5. Connect a thousand ohm resistor ...1/2 watt size or larger, from that unsoldered choke wire, to an accurate voltmeter (+).
+The voltmeter (-) AND the other end of that resistor, should be connected to D-.

-10. Connect another accurate voltmeter across the power supply output.
-You can use one voltmeter & switch its connections back & forth, but it is better to have two voltmeters ...both fairly accurate.
+8. Connect another accurate voltmeter across the power supply output.
+You can use one voltmeter & switch its connections back & forth, but it is better to have two voltmeters ...both need to be only reasonably accurate.

 a.
 The voltage to close the right contacts is 14.7